nachogtan/Google-Data-Analytics-Professional-Certificate-bellabeat_case_study/README.md

 ## Share
 Analysis has shown us that:
-<br>-Tuesday, Wednesday, and Thursday are the days when most users track their activity, the rest of the week shows adecrease in activity, including weekends.
+<br>-Tuesday, Wednesday, and Thursday are the days when most users track their activity, the rest of the week shows a decrease in activity, including weekends.

 <img src="https://user-images.githubusercontent.com/98779367/169515571-487de334-19c7-485e-805d-303473ea4562.jpg" width="500" height="300">